Add the key estate details

 Review how property, assets, liabilities, pensions, and gifts feed into the estimate.

-See a practical readiness score with missing items and incomplete areas highlighted.
+See a practical readiness score with missing items and incomplete areas highlighted so gaps are easier to prioritise.

 Review practical follow-up steps to improve estate organisation and executor readiness.

-See the main assumptions, simplified treatments, and warnings that affect how the estimate should be interpreted.
+See the main assumptions, simplified treatments, and warnings that affect how the estimate should be interpreted before relying on it for planning.

 This planner is best suited to people who want a clearer estate-planning view before making decisions or seeking professional advice.